 Your resume can also include extra sections that emphasize your additional achievements, awards, special skills, certifications, and anything else that can make you look like a better candidate.

-Moving on from the basics, there are also some more specific tips that can help to write job-winning bookkeeper resumes:
+Moving on from the basics, there are also some more specific resume writing tips that can help to write job-winning bookkeeper resumes: